Car Insurance Explained

-It’s a beautiful day in Southern California and you’re driving around town when suddenly you get into a small fender bender, are a victim of a hit and run, or worse, you are involved in a major car accident.
+It’s a beautiful day in Los Angeles and you’re driving around town when suddenly you get into a small fender bender, are a victim of a hit and run, or worse, you are involved in a major collision.
 You need to file a car insurance claim.

 First you take care of yourself and your passengers, exchange information with the other driver, and then call your Insurance Company.
 They will immediately start a car insurance claim and they might recommend you to take your car to your Insurance Company’s body shop.
 But…